 Yes!
 Non-bank lenders are mostly concerned with the collateral value of the assets rather than the cash flow of the business.
 This means that many companies who have little to no cash flow but a strong balance sheet can often get a higher loan amount through an asset-based loan structure.

 Do asset-based lenders require a senior secured position?

 Usually, yes.
 Lenders will file a UCC-1 on the assets so they are in the first lien position on most assets (usually all assets except Real Estate).
 Other non-real estate lenders will need to be in a subordinated position behind the asset-based lender.

 What are the audit requirements for asset-based lenders?

-An on-site audit would be needed if the collateral is Inventory, M&E, or Real Estate.
-Other types of loans like AR or IP may or may not require an on-site audit and it will be up to the lender to determine.
-Audit costs are typically $1,000 per day plus travel expenses and are charged to the borrower.
+An on-site audit would be needed if the collateral is inventory, machinery & equipment, or real estate.
+Other types of loans like account receivables may or may not require an on-site audit and it will be up to the lender to determine.

 The best way to know what asset-based loan options are available to you, is to complete a loan request.